 - It is recommended that you use an ATX 12 V Specification 2.0-compliant power supply unit (PSU) with a minimum of 350 W power rating.
-This PSU type has 24-pin and 4-pin power plugs. - Do not forget to connect the 4-pin ATX +12 V power plug; otherwise, the system will not boot up. - Use of a PSU with a higher power output is recommended when configuring a system with more power-consuming devices.
-The system may become unstable or may not boot up if the power is inadequate. - You must install a PSU with a higher power rating if you intend to install additional devices.
+This PSU type has 24-pin and 4-pin power plugs. - If you intent to use a PSU with 20-pin and 4-pin power plugs, make sure that the 20-pin power plug can provide at least 15A on +12V and that the PSU has a minimum power rating of 350 W. The system may become unstable or may not boot up if the power is inadequate. - Do not forget to connect the 4-pin ATX +12 V power plug; otherwise, the system will not boot up. - Use of a PSU with a higher power output is recommended when configuring a system with more power-consuming devices.
+The system may become unstable or may not boot up if the power is inadequate. - The ATX 12 V Specification 2.0-compliant PSU passed the motherboard power requirement test with the following configuration: